-5.1 Bleaching trends and implications to optical dating
+5.1 Interpretation of bleaching trends and implications to luminescence signal bleaching

-It is little wonder that universal trends in bleaching of fluviodeltaic sediments have not yet been identified, considering the complex and numerous pathways river sediments may take prior to deltaic deposition and the natural

-320 variability among river systems in general.
-This study, which focused on one large meandering river and its deltaic deposits across time, identified lower average residual doses for finer sand grains than for coarser sand grains.
+It is little wonder that universal trends in bleaching of fluviodeltaic sediments have not yet been identified, considering the complex and numerous pathways river sediments may take prior to deltaic deposition and the natural variability among river systems in general.
+This study, which focused on one large meandering river and its deltaic deposits across time, identified lower average quartz OSL residual doses for finer sand grains than for coarser sand grains.
 This trend was observed both for in-transit sediment within the river and for sediments preserved within deltaic deposits (Figs. 3 & 5).
 Our findings with regard to grain-size-dependent sand bleaching are different from those of studies conducted in other systems (Truelsen and Wallinga, 2003;Olley et al., 1998), which featured smaller primary channels and included more samples of coarser grain sizes than investigated here.

 We found that fine silt, moving in suspension within the modern river channel, was more completely bleached than sand moving as bedload (Fig. 3), and that bleaching of silt was also generally sufficient in river sediments deposited prior to human engineering of the system (Fig. 7).
-This is consistent with recent studies of other contemporary large river systems within their deltaic reaches (Sugisaki et al., 2015;Chamberlain et al., 2017), yet lengthy channels offers sufficient opportunities for bleaching of the finest material moving in suspension, via the constant upwelling of the sediment-laden river water.

-330 different again from studies of smaller and/or source-proximal rivers and their deposits (Fuchs et al., 2005;Thompson et al., 2018).
-Although many large rivers are well known to be turbid (e.g., the "Muddy" Mississippi, Morris, 2012;Gramling, 2012;Rutkoff and Scott, 2005), it is possible that turbulence within large and
+This is consistent with recent studies of other contemporary large river systems within their deltaic reaches (Sugisaki et al., 2015;Chamberlain et al., 2017), yet different again from studies of smaller and/or source-proximal rivers and their deposits (Fuchs et al., 2005;Thompson et al., 2018).
+As many large rivers are well known to be turbid (e.g., the "Muddy" Mississippi, Morris, 2012;Gramling, 2012;Rutkoff and Scott, 2005), it is possible that turbulence within large and lengthy channels offers sufficient opportunities for bleaching of the finest material moving in suspension, via the constant upwelling of the sediment-laden river water.

-Bleaching of mouth bar sand (75-125 and 125-180 μm), which generally includes the coarsest material transported by a distributary system (Wright, 1977), increased in time (Fig. 6A) and coastward (Figs. 6B & 8).
+380 Bleaching of mouth bar sand (75-125 and 125-180 μm), which generally includes the coarsest material transported by a distributary system (Wright, 1977), increased in time (Fig. 6A) and coastward (Figs. 6B & 8).
 Temporal and spatial trends coincide, due to radial growth of the delta through bayhead delta progradation (Chamberlain et al., 2018).
 The links between both make it difficult to parse the relationship of bleaching to distance versus time.